rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 * Different versions of a product as tested, can be considered a "sub-version" of version, e.g. "Build1234"; CAUTION: ambiguity: either with the prefix "Build" included or not

 #### References
-Since Rocky Linux use of openQA is drawn from upstream Fedora and hence openSUSE this document contains **many** passages which are edited versions of upstream documentation and that use is hereby gratefully acknowledged.
+Since Rocky Linux use of OpenQA is drawn from upstream Fedora and hence openSUSE this document contains **many** passages which are edited versions of upstream documentation and that use is hereby gratefully acknowledged.
 As with many open source projects, we build on previous work.

 ##### Appendix A